DariaDanilova/database_administration/task8/readme.md

 ## Task
-Clone an ORCL database using Enterprise Manager in Copy database files via staging area mode.
+Clone *ORCL* database using Enterprise Manager in *Copy database files via staging area* mode.
 Create 2 tables in the cloned database, establish a relationship between them and fill them with data.
 Create a backup copy of the cloned database.
 Restore the cloned database to the moment when the relationship between the tables has not yet been created.